HARSHITHSSHMM/NASSCOM_VSD_IAT_HARSHITH/README.md

 ![Screenshot 2024-10-11 153839](https://github.com/user-attachments/assets/cc4aa85b-2fe8-4b7a-91bb-5d4bb3d66a43)<br/><br/>
 * We are going to consider each block as a black box.
 * These single blocks will be separately created as IPs or modules and later will be instantiated in top module.
+* It makes the blocks to be reused wherever they are required.
 *